 The Magical World of 3D Trophy Creation

 3D technology frequently makes the headlines.
 Over the years, the reports of ever more amazing achievements have continued.
 Everything from printing a 3D copy of your pet Fido to printing body parts.
 It seems like magic at times.
-At EFX 3D trophy technology is an integral part of our production process for certain styles of trophies and awards.
-But, in our experience it is not a panacea.
-Here are a few examples which may wet your appetite!
+At EFX, 3D machining technology is an integral part of our production process for certain styles of trophies and awards.
+It can be used to create truly bespoke designs for a wide range of industries, from business awards to golf trophies.
+Here are a few examples that may whet your appetite!

 3D trophy printing – the process

 Creating a 3D trophy is split into a few stages.

 First, we discuss a client’s design request, interpreting that as a 2D drawing, then converting the drawing into a 3D CAD drawing, before 3D printing it out as the original model.
 In some instances, there will be various components that come together to form an ultimate trophy, so in this case we’ll then also assemble any 3D machined parts together with other elements made at our workshop.